bookofproofs/bookofproofs.github.io/_sources/history/20th-century/dixmier.md

 * The next day they released the students, including Dixmier, and Mrs Bruhat and Mrs Baillou but took Georges Bruhat and Jean Baillou prisoner.
 * Dixmier's third year of study was spent working towards the agrégation where the aim was to qualify students to teach.
 * At this point the three year degree was changed into a four year degree but, although technically still at the École Normale, Dixmier worked at the Centre National de la Recherche Scientifique.
-* Now Julia had close links with the Dixmier family, having been a student at the École normale at the same time as Dixmier's father.
-* Julia also lived in Versailles and  his children had been taught by Dixmier's parents.
 * Although both had been students at the École Normale Supérieure, Godement was two years older than Dixmier and they had not known each other at that time.
 * However, Godement now was a great help to Dixmier, telling him about unitary representations and showing him results on this topic which he had proved but had not published.
-* By this time Dixmier was married and his wife continued to work as a secondary school teacher.
 * Living in Paris and working in Toulouse was certainly not an ideal thing for anyone to do, so Dixmier decided that, since Dijon was much closer to Paris, he would apply for the position there.
 * Dixmier was on the faculty at Dijon from 1949 to 1955 when he was nominated for a position at the Institut Henri Poincaré in Paris.
 * Dixmier wrote some excellent books.